jadekang0611/xero-case/README.md

 Tell us what you'd do next if you had more time, and what else you might do to to get the code to a production-grade state.

-1. I definitely didn't have enough time to come up with a more DRY logics to make my component and page more scalable.
+1. I definitely didn't have enough time to write more reusable code to make my components and pages more scalable.
 2. If I had more time, I would have had spent more time to think about the overall UI styling such as font-size, color, padding, and margin.
 3. I would have fixed getting the listItems with no value initially when I click Submit Invoice.
+I would have refactored my state array structure.
 4. I would have customized and added error handling messages and logic for input values and submit handlers.

 # xero-case